 Position the fight to end systemic racism as an ongoing effort that you are committed to in the long run

-Becoming an anti-racist organization is not a static achievement; it is life-long work that you and your colleagues must commit to each and every day.
+Becoming an anti-racist organization is not a static achievement; it is lifelong work that you and your colleagues must commit to each and every day.
 Make sure that the goals you set are understood, measurable, and embodied by everyone, and that every member of your team knows what role they play in achieving these goals.
-Remind everyone that you are building an essential muscle which will grow stronger with effort and time.
+Remind everyone that you are building an essential muscle that will grow stronger with effort and time.
 There is no shortcut to this work; the only way forward is through.

-As the author of So You Want to Talk About Race, Ijeoma Oluo, says, “You don’t need to be free of racism to be an anti-racist.
+As the author of So You Want to Talk About Race, Ijeoma Oluo says, “You don’t need to be free of racism to be an anti-racist.
 Anti-racism is the commitment to fight racism wherever you find it, including in yourself.
 And it’s the only way forward.”